Adhartasdev/TimeCrest/README.md

 * Are the icons well displayed throughout the website, and are they logical?
 * Is the general website content relevant?
 * Are the images well displayed through the website?
 If not, where not?
-* Are the contact forms displayed correctly and intuitively correct?
+* Are the contact forms displayed correctly and are they intuitively correct?
 * Do external links open in separate tabs?
 * Is the text with background images through the website visible?
 * Do the social media Icons work?